 - will there be new issues after that?

 5. Monitor the situation

 It is preferable to watch regularly what happens after choosing the right solution.
-This might be contacting a client or a person that was involved, reviewing whether everything is OK, or even do some tests.
+This might be contacting a client or a person that was involved, reviewing whether everything is OK, or even doing some tests.

 The example scenario

-Let us image we created a form that allows users to share some information.
+Let us imagine we created a form that allows users to share some information.
 However, 2 days later the client contacted us and said the form doesn’t add any entries to a mailing system as the client had noted before we delivered the form.

 If I followed the above listed steps, I would proceed as follows:

 1. understanding the problem: based on the client note, it is clear that the form we created has to add all submitted entries to the mailing system.
 However, if we review the situation further, there are two issues here.
 The first one is that we didn’t implement the form correctly, the second one is that the client isn’t happy with our work;